 - Capital intensity, not quality, drives the top of the table.
 Logistics and food production convert assets into revenue with thin margins; their high revenue-per-head says nothing about profitability.

-- Technology's mid-market median is $159k — closer to SaaS Capital's $129,724 than to the meme.
+- Technology's median is $198k, closer to SaaS Capital's $129,724 than to the meme.
 The $200–400k/employee numbers celebrated in public SaaS are the survivors' club.
-The reality across 21,306 mid-market tech companies is more modest — worth remembering when a target's metrics look "bad".
+The reality across 251,996 market tech companies is more modest, worth remembering when a target's metrics look "bad".

 - Use quartiles, not points.
 The interquartile range within a single sector is often wider than the gap between sector medians.
 We ship p25/median/p75 per sector with the dataset.